Car and Truck Expenses

 - Indirect Expenses are expenses used for the upkeep and running of the home and are deductible on a percentage basis.
 These would include items such as utilities and mortgage.

-Unrelated Expenses are expenses that are only associated with your home and are not a deductible expense.
+Expenses that are only associated with your home and are not a deductible expense.
 This type of expense would include items such as lawn care or painting of the home.

 When using the Simplified Method, users are allowed to deduct $5 per square foot up to 300 feet.
 Direct and indirect expenses are not entered.
 If you wish to enter your direct and indirect expenses, use the regular method.